Armaan-Qureshi/python_assignment_2/README.md

 ## python_assignment_2

 This repository contains Python programs based on control structures.
+(For Tutedude)

 ### Task 1: Even or Odd
 Checks whether a number entered by the user is even or odd using if-else.